 The interactivity keeps everyone engaged and the technology makes meetings run more efficiently.

 Many industries are embracing work-from-home opportunities, which has benefits for both employees and employers.
 However, meetings can become tricky in remote scenarios.
 Traditional phone calls might get the job done but there’s no denying that face-to-face interactions result in more productive, collaborative conversations.

-Since meetings will never be avoidable (sorry), video conferencing technology is a must-have for offices around the world.
-Programs like Zoom offer video conferencing, interactive whiteboarding and screen sharing so that all employees can make their meetings more efficient — whether they’re in the same room or different time zones.
+Since meetings will never be avoidable (sorry), video conferencing technology is a must-have for modern conference rooms around the world.
+Software programs like Zoom offer video conferencing, interactive whiteboarding and screen sharing so that all employees can make their meetings more efficient — whether they’re in the same room or different time zones.